pomonam/kronfluence/examples/glue/README.md

     --factor_strategy diagonal
 ```

 Use `run_counterfactual.py` to run the counterfactual experiment.
+See [our paper](https://arxiv.org/abs/2405.12186) for the detailed setup.

 <p align="center">
 <a href="#"><img width="380" img src="figure/counterfactual.png" alt="Counterfactual"/></a>